derphixr/derphixr.github.io/_shops/armor.md

 # Armourer & Blacksmiths

-Armourers & blacksmiths craft and sell weapons, armour, and other related goods.
+Armourers & blacksmiths craft and sell weapons, armour, and other related goods.<br>
 Their shops often include forges for the owners and work to ply their trade.

 ## Armourer & Blacksmiths